wwwdepot/lean-he/README.md

 This function takes a string of text and encodes (by default) any symbols that aren’t printable ASCII symbols and `&`, `<`, `>`, `"`, `'`, and `` ` ``, replacing them with character references.

->Can also use `var encode = require('encode');` instead to reduce the imported file size if the only need is to encode.
+>Can also use `var encode = require('lean-he/encode');` instead to reduce the imported file size if the only need is to encode.

 ```js
 lean_he.encode('foo © bar ≠ baz 𝌆 qux');